-Office buildings, Hotels and other areas where large numbers of people live or work may have need of Gas and Leak Detection.
-Chiller rooms are especially prevalent in larger commercial buildings and because they use significant quantities of refrigerant – must have detection and monitoring.
+Office buildings, Hotels and other areas where large numbers of people live or work may need Gas and Leak Detection Systems.
+Chiller rooms are especially prevalent in larger commercial buildings and because they use significant quantities of refrigerant, they must have detection and monitoring.
 Many different chemicals are now used for refrigerants, but the most common refrigerants are fluorinated hydrocarbons.
 These refrigerants are generically referred to by the brand name “Freon”.
-In addition to fluorinated hydrocarbons, the use of ammonia as a refrigerant is common and presents flammable and explosive hazards to employees work in these facilities.
+In addition to fluorinated hydrocarbons, the use of ammonia as a refrigerant is common and presents flammable and explosive hazards to employees working in these facilities.

-Refrigerant is expensive and properly designed and installed Gas and Leak Detection systems allow discovery of a small leak before it develops into a major problem.
+Refrigerant requires properly designed and installed Gas and Leak Detection systems to allow the discovery of a small leak before it develops into a major problem.
 If a significant leak occurs, it could trigger reporting requirements to various State and Federal agencies.

 Virtually all refrigerants are heavier than air and have a faint odor of cleaning fluid.
 HVAC service professionals commonly experience refrigerant exposure and, while mild exposure is usually harmless, exposure in a confined space can lead to headaches, nausea, and vomiting.
 Severe poisoning can lead to a loss of consciousness.